-The Council restated its balance sheet by £102.6m for 2018/19 in 2019/20.
-This represents a detailed review of its asset base and the Useful Economic Lives of its assets.
+The Council restated its balance sheet by £83.7m for 2017/18 and £75.3m for 2018/19.
+This represents a detailed review of its asset base and the useful economic lives of its assets.

 NOTE 10.
 Adjustments Between Accounting Basis and Funding Basis Under Regulations